 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 A rash is defined as a widespread eruption of skin lesions.
 It is a very broad medical term.
-Rashes can vary in appearance greatly, and there are many potential causes.
-Because of the variety, there is also a wide range of treatments.
+Rashes can vary widely in appearance, and causes range from insect bites to HIV and reactions to medications.

-Rashes affect millions of people across the world; some rashes may need no treatment and will clear up on their own, some can be treated at home; others might be a sign of something more serious.
+Some rashes will clear up on their own, some respond to home remedies, but others might be a sign of something more serious that needs medical attention.

 One of the most common causes of rashes — contact dermatitis — occurs when the skin has a reaction to something that it has touched.
-The skin may become red and inflamed, and the rash tends to be weepy and oozy.
-Common causes include:
+The skin may become inflamed, and the rash tends to be weepy and oozy.

 - dyes in clothes